Nelson Sullivan, 30" x 40", oil on canvas, 1984

 -------

-I don't know what is my favorite thing that i shoot because when I am shooting I
+I don't know what is my favorite thing that i shoot because when I am shooting

-viewer to forget the camera is there and to become a part of the picture
+the viewer to forget the camera is there and to become a part of the picture

 himself.
 So in essence I want to share my vision with other people; I want to

 share what I am privy to with others because it's so much.
-In fact, it's
+In fact, it's everything;

-everything; I think perhaps it is the whole world sometimes.
+I think perhaps it is the whole world sometimes.

-When I first started video taping was an experiment to know how I was going to
+When I first started video taping was an experiment to know how I was going

-eventually.
+Union eventually.
 We'll all be linked together by this new tool.

-When I first got the video camera, I was desperate to have an anchor to focus on
+When I first got the video camera, I was desperate to have an anchor to focus

-could focus on it and in the process of following it through it's experience, I
+I could focus on it and in the process of following it through it's experience,

-could record that experience vicariously for a viewer at a later time.
+I could record that experience vicariously for a viewer at a later time.
 I tried

 that with Sylvia Miles, I tried that with Michael Musto.
 These are people that

 get around, they see everything , perhaps more than anybody else sees.
-They are
+They

-make is to anchor them on myself because after all I am the most convenient
+to make is to anchor them on myself because after all I am the most convenient

 thing there is.
 Now when I pick up the camera it is just like putting on a glove